orf53975/FreeBSDRootkit_PUBLIC/writeup.md

 the file, and then priv de-esc back to normal.
 It is a hacky workaround, but it works.

+An attempt was made to setup a tcp server to communicate with the remote and thus exfiltrate the keystrokes through a network connection by setting up a hook inside inetsw, however we were not able to further continue this.

 ---

 ## Rootkit detector